 In 2018, 35 percent of heat-related deaths were among homeless people.
 Heat-related deaths among Native Americans (4 out of every 100,000 people) is twice the rate of such deaths among whites (1.8 out of 100,000); the rate among African-Americans is also extremely high, at 2.8 people per 100,000.
 Both of these communities have higher rates of poverty than others, Berisha noted.

 In Maricopa County, temperatures usually start to eclipse 100 degrees Fahrenheit in mid-May, maintaining that oven-like feel sometimes well into October.
 A typical summer will see 26 days with temperatures pushing past 110 degrees.

-With climate change and urbanization, the heat in Maricopa County is worsening.
 State data shows that in the Phoenix area, average minimum nighttime temperatures rose by approximately 9 degrees from 1948 to 2000, with average daytime temperatures rising by about 5.5 degrees Fahrenheit.

 As the county began analyzing the data it collected, something surprising came up.
 About 40 percent of the heat-related deaths were happening indoors.

 “Initially, we thought whatever [death] is heat-related is associated with the outdoors,” Berisha said.

 As they parsed medical examiner reports, death certificates, and hospital discharge and other public health statistics, they found that of the deaths indoors, 80 percent were because a person’s house, apartment, or condo was too hot, because air conditioning did not exist, or because it didn't work.
 In the remaining 20 percent, the air conditioning status was unknown.